jsimplicio/jsimplicio.github.io/_posts/2018-1-1-updated-design-for-dscout-android.md

 hero_image: "/../assets/images/1-1-2018-hero.png"
 hero_color: "#197FF6"
 ---
-Dscout Diary's mobile experience went through a redesign with [the introduction of mission parts](/product/design/analyzing-entries-with-dscout/).
-Once missions became capable of being broken up into parts, the mobile apps had to be updated so to handle the new diary research design.
+Dscout Diary went through a redesign with [the introduction of mission parts](/product/design/analyzing-entries-with-dscout/).
+Missions are now capable of being divided up into parts.
+The mobile apps required a redesign to handle parts.

-I was tasked with updating the UI and UX design for the Android application, working alongside our design director, Timo Kuhn, who did the iOS redesign.
+I was tasked with updating the design for the Android application, working alongside our design director, Timo Kuhn, who was responsible for the iOS redesign.

-This project was interesting because I am not an Android user and I never have been.
-I had to start by learning Material Design.
-I also consulted our Android engineers, Jared Davies and Jonathan Marsh, along the way.

-### Goals
+### Goal
-* Update the Android app to conform to the new scout dscout Diary experience.
+- Update the Android app to conform to the new scout dscout Diary experience.
-* Bonus: modernize the Android app's outdated design.
+	- Bonus: modernize the Android app's outdated design.
-* Bonus: handle some aspects of [dscout Live](https://dscout.com/live) in beta.
+	- Bonus: handle some aspects of [dscout Live](https://dscout.com/live) in beta.

 ### Process
 I started this project by reading [Google's guide on Material Design](https://material.io/design/).
 The guide, being thoughtfully laid out, made it easy to find the important nuggets of information necessary to start designing.